-Any Practitioner or AHP who is the subject of a review receiving an assigned peer review score of 3 (most practitioners would have managed the case differently), shall be notified in writing at least one week prior to the Medical Staff meeting where the outcome of review is determined or finalized.
+Any Practitioner or AHP who is the subject of a review receiving an assigned peer review score of 3, shall be notified in writing at least two weeks prior to the Medical Staff meeting where the outcome of review is reported.
 Communication shall include the case medical record number, admission/discharge date, reason and outcome of the review.
 Comments and/or opinions made by the reviewer may be included, however, the identity of the reviewer should be redacted.

-The involved Practitioner or AHP is provided the opportunity to respond to the results of the review in writing in advance of the meeting where the outcome is determined or finalized.
-At the request of the Department Chief, or Chief of Staff, the Practitioner or AHP may be invited to attend the meeting and discuss the case.
+The involved Practitioner or AHP is provided the opportunity to respond to the results of the review in writing in advance of the meeting where the outcome is reported.
+At the request of the Department Chief, or Medical Staff President, the Practitioner or AHP may be invited to attend the meeting and discuss the case.